|Gordon Frischer:: " Roaring Forties"|

 Single handed circumnavigation races today, are best understood as a cross between the formula 1 races and the Iron man triathlon, with this difference that the efforts and resistance of man and machine are sustained for over 100 days in the most dreadful seas of the world with basically no possibility for rescue or even giving up.
-While RKJ stands a bit apart from the new generation of sailors, these young lions treat him with respect.
-His experience in offshore racing is an important, but his only asset for neither his age, nor his restricted budget and late preparation ensure any confidence.
+While RKJ stands a bit apart among the new generation of sailors, the young lions treat him with respect.
+His experience in offshore racing is an important, but only asset for neither his age, nor his restricted budget and late preparation ensure any confidence.

 His book “Force of Nature” recounts his participation in this modern race.

 One of the problems of his narrative is that except finishing the race nothing noteworthy happens to RKJ ( at least if we consider it against what normally happens to single-handed circumnavigators).
 He doesn’t win, true, but that could be expected.
 Not because of RKJ, for he is a formidable sailor, but because his project is underfinanced, his boat too old, he and his team relatively unprepared.
 But, he doesn’t loose either.
-With the exception of one ripped – off toe nail, he and his ship arrive unharmed in each port within the time-limits.
+With the exception of one ripped – off toe nail, he and his ship arrive unharmed in each port well within the time-limits.
 With his tremendous experience and his very British sense of reality, no wave is too steep for him, no gust unmanageable.

 As I was stumbling about on the deck that night, the mainsail swung across just as my bare foot landed on the main sheet, which tightened like a whinched cable and ripped the nail of my left big toe.